Skip to main content

 chmod +x hooks/post-receive

-Back on the workstation, we define a name for the remote mirror, and then mirror to it, creating a new “master” branch there.
+Back on the workstation, define a name for the remote mirror, then push to it, which creates a new master branch there:

 git push web master